Evaluating Service Virtualization Tools?

 - Total cost of ownership: Can the vendor illustrate the total cost of ownership?
 The goes beyond the price of the tools but also time and effort to deploy and use the tools on daily basis.

-Want some guidance on what questions to ask?
-Here are a few questions to get you started:
+Here are a few questions to get you started.

-- Describe the organization’s journey towards having an service virtualization offering—how/why?
+- Describe the organization’s journey towards having a service virtualization offering—how/why?

 - Can you access the vendor’s thought leaders?
 Can the thought leaders participate in your deployment?